akishtp/CMS-quiz/README.md

 - Login and register for an account to access the quiz creator and take quizzes.
 - View your quiz history.
 - View all test scores in one single view.
-- Share test links in a single click
+- Share test links in a single click.

+The app also has features benficial for the students, like:

-- answer tests, by following the link given by teachers. no other extra inputs needed.
+- Answer tests, by following the link given by teachers. no other extra inputs needed.
-- view your results right after completion
+- View your results right after completion.

-# Technologies
+## Technologies

-- nodejs and express for server-side code.
+- Nodejs and Express for server-side code.
 - MongoDB for database.
 - Reactjs for client-side code.

-# Contribute
+## Contribute

-Students of any department in
+Students of any department studiying in CMS college of science and commerce can contibute to this website.

-1. Fork this repository
+1. Fork this repository.

 2. Clone your forked repository.